JeremyTryon/first-contributions/README.md

 git push origin <add-your-branch-name>
 ```
 replacing `<add-your-branch-name>` with the name of the branch you created earlier.
+If you forgot the name of your branch, it can be viewed with the `git branch` command.

 ## Submit your changes for review